Project Lead: Dan Clay

 • Implemented a statewide survey of staff and faculty wellbeing/mental health and student distress management to assess understanding of role and skill level and identify needs.

-• Built and launched a one-stop shop website for mental health resources at Iowa (Mental Health at Iowa).
+• Built and launched a one-stop shop website for mental health resources at Iowa.
+The site was later integrated into the Well-Being at Iowa website.

 • Featured mental health screening programs on the website and made those resources available to staff and faculty.